Code-Institute-Submissions/Miszamm-MS2/README.md

 5. Visual Identity
 6. User Stories
 7. Testing
-8. Deployment
+8. Scalability
-9. Code Validation
+9. Technologies
-10. Technologies
+10. Media
-11. Media
+11. Thanks to
-12. Acknowledgements and thanks
+12. License

 # 1. Description

 *This is a Meal Finding APP*